 Katharina is a plant systematist and evolutionary biologist and leads the orchid research program at the Australian Tropical Herbarium.
 Katharina uses collection genomics to elucidate diversification, trait evolution, and systematics of hyperdiverse plant lineages.
 Her conservation genomic research assesses species delimitation and genomic diversity in Australia’s rare and threatened plants.

 Kenny is Chair of Australasian Palaeontologists, and represents that Association on the Steering Committee.

 He is Curator of Mammals at the Western Australian Museum, where he focuses on marsupial evolution, palaeontology and systematics, particularly the taxonomy of bandicoots, bilbies and macropods (kangaroos and allies) past and present.

-Cam is the Chair of the Council of Heads of Australian Faunal Collections (CHAFC), and represents that Council on the Steering Committee.
+Currently, Cathy is the chair of the Council of Heads of Australian Faunal Collections (CHAFC) and represents this peak body on the Steering Committee.

-Sue is Director Biodiversity Science, Parks Australia, Department of the Environment and Energy.
-She represents the Australian Biological Resources Study (ABRS) on the Steering Committee.
+Anthony is the Director of Biodiversity Conservation and Knowledge within Parks Australia, Department of Agriculture, Water and the Environment.
+He represents the Australian Biological Resources Study (ABRS) on the Steering Committee.

 Prof. Gerry Cassis

 Gerry works and teaches at the Evolution & Ecology Research Centre at the University of New South Wales.